Strictly Ballroom: Production history

-The film was accepted for the Cannes Film Festival, but another tragedy struck just before its first screening—actress Pat Thomson, who played Scott's mother, was diagnosed with cancer and she died in April 1992, only one month before its Cannes world premiere in May.
+The film was accepted for the Cannes Film Festival, but another tragedy struck just before its first screening—actress Pat Thomson, who played Scott's mother, was diagnosed with cancer and she died on April 18, 1992, only one month before its Cannes world premiere in May.
 Strictly Ballroom had its first public screening at midnight in the Un Certain Regard programme and proved to be an instant hit—the cast and crew received a fifteen-minute standing ovation, which was repeated the following night; it became one of the major hits of the festival, winning the Prix De Jeunesse and triggering a bidding war among international distributors.
-A deal was later struck for Miramax to theatrically release the film in the United States in February 1993, with the film having earlier screened at the New York International Film Festival on September 26, 1992.
+A deal was later struck for Miramax to theatrically release the film in the United States on February 12, 1993, with the film having earlier screened at the New York International Film Festival on September 26, 1992.